aosabook/500lines/ci/chapter.rst

 ````

 The dispatcher server works by defining handlers for each request.
-This is defined by the DispatcherHandler class, which inherits from SocketServer's BaseRequestHandler.
+This is defined by the `DispatcherHandler` class, which inherits from SocketServer's `BaseRequestHandler`.
 This base class just needs us to define the `handle` function, which will be invoked whenever a connection is requested.
-The `handle` function defined in DispatcherHandler is our custom handler, and it will be called on each connection.
-It looks at the incoming connection request (self.request holds the request information), and parses out what command is being requested of it.
+The `handle` function defined in `DispatcherHandler` is our custom handler, and it will be called on each connection.
+It looks at the incoming connection request (`self.request` holds the request information), and parses out what command is being requested of it.

 ````python
 class DispatcherHandler(SocketServer.BaseRequestHandler):